 Who we are

 Deutsche Welle (DW) is Germany’s international broadcaster.
 Peter Limbourg has been Director General since 2013.
-Around 3,000 employees and freelancers from 60 countries work in DW’s headquarters in Bonn and main studio in Berlin.
+Around 1,500 employees and nearly as many freelancers from 60 countries work in DW’s headquarters in Bonn and main studio in Berlin.

 DW conveys Germany as a nation rooted in European culture and as a liberal, democratic state based on the rule of law.
 DW is known for its in-depth, reliable news and information and promotes exchange and understanding between the world’s cultures and people.
 Deutsche Welle also provides access to the German language.